 How long do participants have to make their film?

 They have about 2 months to make their film roughly.

 Is there a time limit on the films?

 The films created for the challenge are short films not feature length.
 They can be anywhere from 1 - 10 minutes in length this includes your credits and titles.
 The films cannot go beyond 10 minutes.

 Are there any other requirements for the films?

 The films created for the challenge should align with the PG-13 rating.
 R or NC-17 films will not be accepted.
 The films should be 1 - 10 minutes in length including your credits and titles.
 They cannot go beyond 10 minutes.
-You must use all items/prompts from your box in your film.
+You must use all items/prompts in your film.